Machine Learning for Electron-Scale Turbulence Modeling in W7-X: Datasets for reduced model development and numerical validation

 \section{Datasets for reduced model development and numerical validation}

-This section describes the datasets used to construct and numerically validate our reduced models for ETG transport in W7-X across seven radial locations.
-Section~\ref{subsec:SG_initmodel} presents the low-cardinality sparse grid datasets used to build the initial models.
-Section~\ref{subsec:hi_fi_database} details the pre-existing database of high-fidelity simulations.
+This section describes the datasets used to construct and numerically validate our reduced models for ETG transport in W7-X. Section~\ref{subsec:SG_initmodel} presents the low-cardinality sparse grid datasets used to build the initial models across seven radial positions.
+Section~\ref{subsec:hi_fi_database} details the pre-existing database of high-fidelity simulations at the same positions.
 A fraction of this database is used for iterative model refinement while the remainder is employed for assessing the models' generalization capabilities.
-Finally, Sec.~\ref{subsec:database_three_additional_loc} presents the data for three additional radial locations used to investigate generalized models.
+Finally, Sec.~\ref{subsec:database_three_additional_loc} presents the data for three additional radial positions used to investigate the coefficient regression-based models.